wmcqueensky/Rickapp/README.md

 ## Acknowledgments

-The Rick and Morty API (https://rickandmortyapi.com) for provided the data used in this app.
+The Rick and Morty API (https://rickandmortyapi.com) for providing the data used in this app.